Table of Contents

 Medical Treatment For Knee Pain When Driving

-If you experience knee pain when driving, there are a number of medical treatments that can help, including:
+If you experience knee pain when driving, several medical treatments can help, including:

 - Pain medication: Over-the-counter pain medication can help relieve knee pain and anti-inflammatory medications can help reduce swelling